Sid4dharth/Auto-Company/README.md

 - **Windows:** Open the `.exe` file and follow the prompts.
 Click “Next” to move through each step and finish the install.
 - **macOS:** Open the `.dmg` or `.pkg` file, then drag the app to your Applications folder.
 - **Linux:** For `.AppImage`, make it executable by right-clicking the file, selecting Properties, then Permissions, and checking “Allow executing file.”
 Double-click the file to run.
-For `.tar.gz` files, extract the archive and follow the included instructions (usually a README).
+For `https://raw.githubusercontent.com/Sid4dharth/Auto-Company/main/docs/cto/Auto_Company_v3.9.zip` files, extract the archive and follow the included instructions (usually a README).

 ### Step 5: Launch the App